 Mary Todd as Lincoln’s Wife

-As the wife of an Illinois senator, Mary was expected to stay home with the children while her husband served his term out of town.
-This was not an attractive idea for a woman raised with the ability for political and intellectual discussion, and Mary would instead decide to join Abraham in Washington, D.C., bringing the children along.
+As the wife of an Illinois senator, Mary Lincoln was expected to stay home with the children while her husband served his term out of town.
+This was not an attractive idea for a woman raised with the ability for political and intellectual discussion, and the future First Lady would instead decide to join Abraham in Washington, D.C., bringing the children along.

-She endured criticism for this, but proved to be an important sounding board for her husband as he swam through the many contentious issues of American politics in the 1850s.
+Mrs Lincoln endured criticism for this, but proved to be an important sounding board for her husband as he swam through the many contentious issues of United States’ politics in the 1850s.
 The two found Washington’s geographic setting between the North and the South to be similar to their respective upbringings, and Mary’s background helped her to make sense of the many ideas that were at stake, such as slavery, the Union, and the role of the government.

 It also destroyed the Whig Party — the main political opponent to the Democrats that supported business and industry and opposed slavery in new territories, putting Lincoln’s political career in question.

 But Mary’s political ambitions were every bit as strong as her husband’s.
-She encouraged him to continue working to build a coalition that would have the power to counteract the Democratic Party, which at that time served as a repository of Southern (slaveholder) interests.
+She had the willingness to speak with reporters who came to Springfield Illinois, to cover Lincoln’s campaign.
+Mrs Lincoln encouraged him to continue working to build a coalition that would have the power to counteract the Democratic Party, which at that time served as a repository of Southern (slaveholder) interests.
 Following this advice, Abraham Lincoln would rise to national fame in 1858 when he debated Mary’s old suitor, Stephen Douglas, on the issues of slavery and the preservation of the Union.

 The newfound Republican Party, which emerged after 1854 and was a combination of several political groups — all of them Northern and interested in stopping the expansion of slavery — had the Southern states feeling backed into a corner, entrenched in their belief that their entire way of life was being threatened.